Introduction to Respite

 - Offering new experiences, new conversations and a change of scenery.

-This package aims to provide you with information about the services that are offered by the Oakleigh Centre, in particular by the Respite Service.
+This package aims to provide you with information about the services that are offered by OC Connections, in particular by the Respite Service.

 The information package does not cover all aspects of the Respite Service; therefore, if you wish to know something that is not covered within this package, please contact the Respite Manager who is based at 9 Allen Street.